ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 ### Output:
 {: #get_repo_name-returns}

-You will recieve the name of the repository extracted from the repository URL as your output.
+ This functional call displays the name of the repository that is extracted from the repository URL as your output.

 #### Example Usage:
 {: #get_repo_name-example-usage}